howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

 }
 ```

-Run `make test` again and all tests should pass.
+Run `composer test` again and all tests should pass.

 To check if the user has logged into the application `isLoggedIn()` can now be called from the `dashboard.php`
 ```php